Blood of Jesus does not cover sins but cleans it completely - Apostle Mireku Gyamera

 He indicated that the birth as well as the death and resurrection of Jesus Christ are the two events that are central to Christianity.

-Touching on the implications of Christ’s death and resurrection, the Axim Area Head noted that the first victory Christians have received is the power over sin and death.
+Touching on the implications of Christ’s death and resurrection, the Apostle noted that the first victory Christians have received is the power over sin and death.

 “It was Jesus’ authority to overcome death that brought liberty to man to also have control over sin.
 Death has no power but it is sin which gives death the power.
 For Jesus to defeat death, he needs to have endure physical pains by taking the sins of man to the cross,” he said.